Today this historic region is part of the Loch Lomond and Trossachs National Park.

 Battle of Killiecranke

-Following Killiecranke, Rob Roy, forced to take his mother’s name of Campbell, when his own proud MacGregor name was outlawed because of his family’s part in the Jacobite ‘conspiracy’.
+Following Killiecranke, Rob Roy was forced to take his mother’s name of Campbell, when his own proud MacGregor name was outlawed because of his family’s part in the Jacobite ‘conspiracy’.
 It wasn’t an easy choice considering the enmity between Campbells and MacGregors.

 A.R.B.
 Haldane in his Drove Roads of Scotland, one of the great classics of Scotland’s history spoke in some depth about the Crieff trysts.
 One particularly enlightening comment summed up the relationship between drover and town.
 He said, “the writer of the new Statistical Account of the Parish of Monzie describing the past glories of Crieff tryst reported that when the market was at its height the inhabitants of the surrounding country went in fear of their lives from the Highland drovers who broke into their houses…” A number of commentators likened it to the Wild West.